Sansduke/scarabug/README.md

 **Controls**: Use mouse or touch controls.
 Any 2 bugs of any type can be swapped with each other.

 **Scoring**: Match up same colored scarabs in groups of 4 or more to score points.
 More points are awarded for larger matches and matches triggered in succession.
 More points are also awarded at higher levels.
-10 x \<match size over 4\> x \<successive matches\> x \<level\>
+10 x \<match size over 4\> x \<successive matches\> x \<level\>.
+Spider bonus 1000 point each.

 **Tools used**:<br>
 Godot game engine https://godotengine.org/<br>